Vadim Boyko

-Russian media outlet Dalnevostochnie Novosti reported that Boyko had committed suicide, but when he was found dead there were five bullet casings and four pistols next to his body.
+On November 16, Russian media outlet Dalnevostochnie Novosti reported that Boyko had committed suicide in his office.
+When he was found dead, there were five bullet casings and four pistols next to his body.
 A post on the Baza Telegram channel stated: "It turns out that the colonel shot himself in the chest five times."

 Boyko's death came after several apparent suicide deaths of Russian oligarchs and the disappearance or illness of Russian military men following the invasion of Ukraine.

+After Boyko's death was announced, his widow Yulia Boyko claimed he had been threatened with criminal charges and financial penalties for failing to meet his recruitment quota during the mobilization drive.
+Yulia Boyko asked for President Vladimir Putin to oversee an investigation into Boyko's death.